Brian Mitchell, Director

 Born and raised in Austin, TX, Rachel grew up rushing back and forth between activities at Congregation Beth Israel and practices for gymnastics, volleyball, basketball and softball.
 Although she made an exception for NFTY in Israel, her competitive schedule kept her busy during the summers.
 This gave rise to her current passion for providing serious Jewish athletes the opportunity to train at a high level while also experiencing the magic of Jewish summer camp.

 Rachel caught the camp bug in 2003 as a madricha (counselor) at URJ Camp Swig where she experienced her first-ever summer at camp.
 She spent the following three summers at Camp Newman as a Rosh (Unit Head) and then as the Avodah Director.
-After college, Rachel worked at Camp Young Judaea-TX as the Head of Specialists and Area Supervisor for year-round programming where she helped pilot a specialty soccer camp.
+After college and prior to moving to LA for graduate school, Rachel worked at Camp Young Judaea-TX as the Head of Specialists and Area Supervisor for year-round programming where she helped pilot a specialty soccer camp.

 Rachel received her Bachelors in International Studies and a double-Masters in Jewish Nonprofit Management and Public Administration from HUC’s Zelikow School and the University of Southern California, respectively.
-Rachel is a die-hard Texas Longhorn fan and on the weekends you can find her on the disc golf course with her husband Rich (who she met at URJ Camp Swig) and their dog Boone.
+Rachel is a die-hard Texas Longhorn fan and loves (among other things) playing disc golf with her husband Rich (who she met at URJ Camp Swig) and their dog Boone.